The AFP College is located in Barton, Canberra and is a registered training organisation under the Australian Skills Quality Authority.

 - driver training.

-The AFP runs specific recruit training for Protective Service Officers.
+The AFP runs specific recruit training for Protective service officers (PSOs).
 This is a 13 week live-in course at the AFP College in Canberra.
 Occasional weekend and evening work is required including exercises at the shooting range and night operational simulations.

-Theoretical components deal with the law and the role of a Protective Service Officer.
+Theoretical components deal with the law and the role of a PSO.
 Practical components include firearms training, defensive tactics (batons and handcuffs), crowd control (batons and shields) and team building exercises.
 The practical components of the course are physically based.

-During the training, applicants will be required to obtain (and then maintain) the essential qualifications, skills and competencies required for the role of a Protective Service Officer.
+During the training, applicants will be required to obtain (and then maintain) the essential qualifications, skills and competencies required for the role of a PSO.

 All components of the course are assessable.
 There are weekly theory tests and regular progressive review tests that assess your accumulated knowledge as the course progresses.